 - Suppose there are N instances of a resource

 - e.g. N printers attached to a DTP system

 - Can manage allocation with a semaphore sem, initialized to N

-- Anyone wanting printer does wait(sem)
+- Any job wanting printer does wait(sem)

-- After N people get a printer, next will sleep
+- After N jobs get a printer, next will sleep

 - To release resource, signal(sem)

-- Will wake someone if anyone is waiting
+- Will wake some job if any job is waiting.

 - Will typically also require mutual exclusion

 - E.g. to decide which printers are free